NatronGitHub/Natron/Documentation/source/devel/groups.rst

 - If found, run a function with the following signature *createInstance(app,group)*
 - Start rendering the specified writer nodes (with the **-w** option) and/or the *Output* nodes (with the **-o** option)

-This allows to pass a group plug-in to Natron and render it easily if needed.
+This allows one to pass a group plug-in to Natron and render it easily if needed.
 Also, it can take arbitrary scripts which are not necessarily group plug-ins.

 When Natron is launched in GUI mode but with a Python script in argument, it will do the following steps: